krischer/LASIF/doc/tutorial/06_data_inspection.rst

+.. centered:: Last updated on *June 19th 2016*.

 Data Inspection
 ---------------

-Once waveform and station metadata has been downloaded (either with the built-in helpers or manually) and placed in the correct folders, LASIF can start to work with it.
+Once waveform and station metadata has been downloaded (either with the built-in helpers or manually) and placed in the correct folders, **LASIF** can start to work with it.

 .. note::

-    LASIF essentially needs three ingredients to be able to interpret waveform
+    **LASIF** essentially needs three ingredients to be able to interpret waveform
     data:

     * The actual waveforms